simonkry/http_cache_supporting_rc/README.md

 A simple, ring buffer RAM-only cache filter of HTTP responses optimized to solve the thundering herd problem by request coalescing.

-See commentary in source code for complete details.
+See detailed explanation down below or commentary in source code for complete information.

-## Git Flow
+## Git Workflow

-In real large scale production environment I would use `develop`, `feature-*`, `release-*` and `hotfix-*` branches.
+In real large scale production environment I would use some kind of Git workflow.

+For example Git Flow which defines `develop`, `feature-*`, `release-*` and `hotfix-*` branches.

 For this project I'm using only the `main` branch.

 ## Request coalescing (RC)

-the response will be streamed in real-time to all waiting connections for that request path.
+My implementation is based on std::condition_variable, std::mutex, std::shared_mutex and std::unordered_map.

+Sources of inspiration:
 [Explanation of request coalescing - bunny.net](https://support.bunny.net/hc/en-us/articles/6762047083922-Understanding-Request-Coalescing#:~:text=What%20is%20Request%20Coalescing%3F,they%20will%20be%20automatically%20merged.)

 [Implementation in Go](https://medium.com/@atarax/request-coalescing-a-shield-against-traffic-spikes-implementation-in-go-8d6cb3258630)